 Here we go mother on a shipless ocean.

 Pity us.
 Pity the Ocean.
 Here we go.

 Is mother being coaxed or pulled?
 Is there perhaps a shade of adolescent vindictiveness here, in that maybe mother is being taken in a direction which she had feared all along.
 Maybe now she has grown too old and cannot resist any longer.
-Shipless ocean can be an allegory for sovereign abjection, or our exposure to the objective dimension of forces that subjectify us, and constitutes us as abandoned subjects.
-The “here we go…” has a sense of destiny, as if this “going” had been an imminent danger all along.
-Realizing the power of the dark precursor will ruin dignity, representation, reputation… this descent into abjection is allegorized as the psychopompic voyage to Hades.
-Pity is a last resort for a living relation – the last chance to recognize members of a human community.
-But then this line “pity the ocean” disfigures the sense of pity.
-We might say it sacrifices pity.
-If being pitiable is a failure of humanity, then throwing pity to the ocean is like the failure of failure, and the movement beyond pity into the dimension of absolute pathos where there is no one left to pity.
+Shipless ocean sounds is sovereign abjection, or our exposure to the objective dimension of forces that subjectify us, and constitutes us as abandoned subjects.
+The “here we go…” has a sense of destiny, as if this “going” had been an imminent danger all along that we are succumbing to.
+Resignation ad Infernum.
+Being resolved to the power of the dark precursor will ruin dignity, representation, reputation… this descent into abjection is allegorized as the psychopompic voyage to Hades, like the forces that Circe conjured to set Odysseus on his voyage.